As of May 2017, the City of Satellite has adopted and begun implementation of its new Sustainability Action Plan.

-What follows are the twenty Green Achievement Targets (GATs), the first sustainability-based endeavors the municipality will undertake within the implementation period 2017 to 2022:
+What follows immediately below are the twenty Green Achievement Targets, the first plan specific sustainability-based endeavors the municipality will undertake within the implementation period 2017 to 2022:

 1. Convert all municipal buildings to solar power in the next two decades, while striving to make City Hall and the Public Works building run completely off solar power by 2022.
 [Energy and Transportation]